-Dermatology comprises 25% of a General Practitioner’s workload.
-The majority of skin conditions should be treated in a general practice setting.
+Dermatological (skin and hair) issues can comprise up to 25% of a General Practitioner’s workload, and so the majority of skin conditions should be treated in this community general practice setting.

-The webinar-based, interactive lecture schedule and case-based assessment series will compromise approx. 25 hours of teaching covering a comprehensive knowledge base of Clinical Dermatology.
-The four lectures blocks will cover an Introduction to Dermatology, Molecular Biology of the Skin and Dermatological Terminology, Cutaneous Malignancy, Infectious Dermatoses, Inflammatory Dermatoses, Cutaneous manifestations of Systemic Disease, Alopecias and Pediatric Dermatology.
+The Professional Certificate in Clinical Dermatology (NFQ Level 9, 10 credits) is a fully-online course (September to May) consisting of approx. 28-hours of teaching covering a comprehensive knowledge -base of Clinical Dermatology.
+Four lecture blocks incorporate an Introduction to skin biology and Dermatological Terminology, Cutaneous Malignancy, Infectious Dermatoses, Inflammatory Dermatoses, Cutaneous manifestations of Systemic Disease, Alopecias, and Pediatric Dermatology.

 Participants will develop a comprehensive knowledge and understanding of dermatological diseases and enhance their knowledge of the scientific basis of clinical dermatology.
 They will also develop an understanding of the impact of dermatological conditions, referral pathways, imaging and management.